nolanlawson/PouchDroid/README.md

 ### What is this?

-PouchDroid is an Android adapter for [PouchDB][].
+PouchDroid is an Android adapter for [PouchDB][] written in Java.
 It offers a simple key-value store, backed by SQLite, that can automatically sync with a remote [CouchDB][] via HTTP/HTTPS.

 ### Why do I care?